bimdata/documentation-old/doc_sphinx/tutorials/export_excel.rst

 ==========================================
-Output your data for Excel export
+Process BCF data for Excel export
 ==========================================

-You want statistics about which Elements are the most commented.
+You want statistics about which Elements are the most commented with BCF.
 You have to export data about the commented elements, you want to produce Excel files to import to a stats software.
 You will create a CSV file, each line is for an Element.
+Our API implements `the 2.1 version of the BCF specification`_

 The column are: